khajani/DotMatic-Braille-Printing-Robot/README.md

-# DotMatic: A Braille Printer
+# DotMatic: The Braille Printer

 DotMatic is a compact and user-friendly braille printer designed to improve access to braille to teach children.
 With its affordable, portable design, DotMatic provides a practical solution for creating braille documents and enhancing accessibility in everyday life.